parkerhutchinson/stereo-resume/README.md

 ## Recent Work

+#### Spotify for Brands - Principle Developer Architect / App Designer
+Spotify for brands a LMS for holding companies in partnership with Spotify.
+An interactive front-end tied to a fully custom backend application powered by a mix of custom GCP / Node / React and Contentful / React.
+My role on this was to architect from scratch a functional CMS that drives the front-end experience for an interactive learning management system(LMS).
+I played two parts in the CMS.

+(1) Senior Developer in charge of creating the entire backend service through GCP / Node / React.
+This included User roles for various levels of administration.
+CUD for user management at the admin and super admin levels, SSO utilizing Spotify login for user access, Permissions based views, and custom reporting for each holding company including downloadable data via csv/xls.

+(2) Digital Designer in charge of the look and feel of the Spotify LMS backend.
+Custom interface design for the entire backend experience including mobile.
+Designs include look and feel that match the Spotify application experience.
+A custom design system that works with any layout; mobile or desktop.
+Using Sketch to create an organized and template-able layout.

 #### HQ Trivia Google Actions game - Senior Developer
 HQ Trivia in partnership with Google Actions team to develop custom Google Actions game based around the HQ Trivia brand.
 Using Dialogflow; A tool built by Google to facilitate training natural language assistants/applications; a custom built API on AWS EC2/Lambda functions.
 Using these technologies create a unique interactive voice guided gaming experience in the HQ brand.
+Was sent to IO 2019 where google featured the product on  stage during the developer keynote.

 #### Daftboard.com - Backend/Front-end
 A online fantasy sports betting site for the fantasy sports curious and amateur betting scene.
 As full stack JS developer on this project I was tasked with maintaining the Django 1.9 backend and React 15.x front-end.